Blood Clots (cont.)

 Venous thrombosis in the leg may occur in the superficial or deep systems of veins.

-Blood clots below the knee are at lower risk for embolization to the lung, and an alternative to anti-coagulation treatment is serial ultrasound examinations to monitor the clot to see if it is growing or being resorbed by the body.
+Blood clots below the knee are at lower risk for embolization to the lung, and an alternative to anti-coagulation treatment is serial ultrasound examinations to monitor the clot to see whether it is stable or growing.

 Arterial blood clots are often managed more aggressively.
 Surgery may be attempted to remove the clot, or medication may be administered directly into the clot to try to dissolve it.
-Alteplase (Activase, TPA) or tenecteplase (TNKase) are examples of medications that may be used in peripheral arteries to try to restore blood supply.
+Alteplase (Activase, tPA) or tenecteplase (TNKase) are examples of clot busting medications that may be used in peripheral arteries to try to restore blood supply.

-With a heart attack, the same approach is used as for arterial blood clots.
+Heart attack: The same approach for heart attack is used as for arterial blood clots.
 If possible, cardiac catheterization is performed to locate the blocked blood vessel and a balloon is used to open it, restore blood flow, and a stent is placed to keep it open.
-This is a time-sensitive procedure and if a hospital is not available to do the procedure emergently, TPA or TNK is used intravenously to try to dissolve the thrombus and minimize heart damage.
+This is a time-sensitive procedure and if a local hospital is unable to perform a heart catheterization emergently, within 60-90 minutes of the patient's arrival to medical care, thrombolytic medications described above like tPA or TNK may be used intravenously to try to dissolve the thrombus and minimize heart muscle damage.
+There will still be the need to eventually transfer the patient when stable to a hospital with the capability to perform heart catheterizations.

-Stroke is also treated with TPA if the patient is an appropriate candidate for this treatment.
+Stroke also is treated with tPA if the patient is an appropriate candidate for this treatment.
 Each patient is different and may or may not qualify for this medication with an acute stroke.
+Again, this is a time sensitive emergency and in addition to tPA, an interventional radiologist may be able to insert a catheter into the blood vessels of the brain, identify the clot and remove it, thus hopefully reversing the stroke.

 Must Read Articles Related to Blood Clots